 Associate Dean (Research)

 Tel 64 3 479 7081

-Ian works with the Pro-Vice-Chancellor (Health Sciences) to promote research commercialisation activities in the Division of Health Sciences.
-Commercialisation of research is about developing the new intellectual property from our research into products and services, thereby contributing to the knowledge-based economy of New Zealand.
-It is also about building links with industry through knowledge transfer (consulting, commercial research contracts) and technology transfer to enhance the product/services of existing companies.
-These activities require intimate interaction with the University’s Research & Enterprise Office and Otago Innovation Ltd. Together with a group of 'movers and shakers' in the Division, Ian aims to ensure that the Division is encouraging and supporting staff and research students to be involved in commercialisation of their research.
+Paul works with the Pro-Vice-Chancellor (Health Sciences) to promote research commercialisation activities in the Division of Health Sciences.
+Commercialisation of research is about developing new intellectual property from our research into products and services, thereby contributing to the knowledge-based economy of New Zealand.
+It is also about building links with industry through knowledge transfer (consulting, commercial research contracts) and technology transfer to enhance the product / services of existing companies.
+These activities require intimate interaction with the University’s Research and Enterprise Office and Otago Innovation Ltd. Together with senior colleagues in the Divisions of Sciences and Health Sciences, Paul aims to encourage and support staff and research students to be involved in commercialisation of their research.

 Associate Dean (Research Commercialisation)

 After completing her PhD on the PrP protein associated with bovine spongiform encephalopathy at Edinburgh University, Michele came to Otago to complete a Marsden-funded postdoctoral fellowship in the Department of Biochemistry.
 Since then she has held a number of positions in the Division of Health Sciences, culminating in her present role.

 Michele advises the Pro-Vice-Chancellor on all aspects of research strategy within the Division.
 This includes development of strategy, responses to government initiatives, and allocation of Divisional funding for research.